chrisrichardson/git-novice/_episodes/05-history.md

 ---

 As we saw in the previous lesson, we can refer to commits by their identifiers.
-You can refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.
+You can also refer to the _most recent commit_ of the working directory by using the identifier `HEAD`.

 We've been adding one line at a time to `mars.txt`, so it's easy to track our